Did you know that some of the most classic Christmas movies have Pennsylvania connections? Read on to find out what they are.

-Some of the best (and worst) Christmas movies of our time have connections to our great state.
+Some of the most well-known Christmas movies of our time have connections to our great state.

-“It’s a Wonderful Life” (classic) and “Jack Frost” (kinda crap) star famous Pennsylvanians Jimmy Stewart and Michael Keaton, respectively.
+“It’s a Wonderful Life” and “Jack Frost” star famous Pennsylvanians Jimmy Stewart and Michael Keaton, respectively.

-All of your favorite Rankin and Bass productions—”Rudolph the Red-Nosed Reindeer,” “Frosty the Snowman” (all classics)—were made in part by a man who was born in Philadelphia (Bass).
-And “Die Hard” and “Elf” were written by Pennsylvanians.
+All of your favorite Rankin and Bass productions, like ”Rudolph the Red-Nosed Reindeer” and “Frosty the Snowman,” were made in part by a man who was born in Philadelphia (Jules Bass).
+“Die Hard” (yes, it’s a Christmas movie) and “Elf” were written by Pennsylvanians.

-“Happiest Season” was filmed in Pittsburgh and Grove City, and “Rocky,” and “Trading Places” were filmed in Philadelphia.
-“Trapped in Paradise” is set in Paradise, Lancaster County, but was filmed in Canada, and a key scene in “Home Alone” is set in Scranton, but was filmed elsewhere.
-And “Pottersville” was filmed in upstate New York, but it feels a lot like it was filmed in Pennsylvania.
+“Happiest Season” was filmed in Pittsburgh and Grove City, and “Trading Places” was filmed in Philadelphia.
+“Trapped in Paradise” is set in Paradise, Lancaster County, and a key scene in “Home Alone” is set in Scranton.

 “It’s a Wonderful Life” (1946)